aziis98/website-2023/src/pages/articles/talk-mce.md

     (left 4)))
 ```

-and then interpret this data as code to move a point on a 2D grid:
+and then interpret this data as code to move a point on a 2D grid

 ```scm
 (define move (lambda (point moves)